LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 LassoApps begin as a directory named according to the application.
 This directory contains all of the files for the application.
-Before deployment, this directory is processed into the desired format.
+Before deployment, this directory can be precompiled into the LassoApp format.
 However, Lasso Server will happily serve a plain LassoApp directory as long as it is placed in the proper location.
 This means that an application can be deployed as a regular directory of files and also that a developer needn't take any special steps transitioning between developing and testing an application.

 .. warning::
    While the above is generally true, it is currently required to restart